 Grangetown, to the south of Hendon, takes its name from an outlying farm, probably Hendon Grange that was situated close by.

 Alongside the coast just south of Grangetown, Ryhope just about manages to remain a separate village near the southern outskirts of Sunderland.
-Like Hendon, despite its present name it is really named from a dene (a little wooded valley) rather than a ‘don’ (a hill).
-The dene can still be seen near the village and the name Ryhope is thought to mean ‘rough valley’. the Durham historian Robert Surtees writing in the 1820s thought it meant ‘riven dale’ which sounds rather like something out of Lord of the Rings.
+Like Hendon, it is named from a dene (a little wooded valley).
+The dene can still be seen near the village and the name Ryhope is thought to mean ‘rough valley’ as ‘hope’ is another Anglo-Saxon word for a small valley.
+The Durham historian Robert Surtees writing in the 1820s thought it meant ‘riven dale’ which sounds rather like the Elvish settlement in Lord of the Rings.

 Ryhope Colliery was the main industry in the village from 1859 until its closure in 1966.
 The nearby Ryhope Engines Museum occupies the impressive Ryhope Pumping Station nearby with its tall chimney, brick Gothic exterior and adjacent reservoir.
 It supplied water to Sunderland and operated from 1868 until its closure in 1967.
 Its engines are now the focus of the museum.